konflux-ci/architecture/ADR/adr-0006-names-labels.md

 ## Context

-We need naming standards in various contexts, to make App Studio easier to operate and maintain.
+We need log conventions to make App Studio easier to operate and maintain.
+These will also make it possible for us to create queries that cross components in our logs.

-## Decision 1: Namespace labels

-We will apply the following labels to App Studio namespaces, to make them easier to find.

-- `appstudio.redhat.com/namespacetype: "controller"` for namespaces containing App Studio controllers
-- `appstudio.redhat.com/namespacetype: "user-workspace-data"` for User workspaces where Applications, Components, and so on are defined
-- `appstudio.redhat.com/namespacetype: "user-deployments"` for the namespaces where GitOps deploys applications for users
-- `appstudio.redhat.com/namespacetype: "user-builds"` for the namespaces where the Pipeline Service has PipelineRuns

-## Decision 2: Log conventions
+## Decision: Log conventions

 In our controller logs, we will use structured, JSON-formatted audit log messages with key-value pairs as described below.